nunocorreia85/TaskManager/README.md

 ## How To Run

-* Colne this repository to a folder (eg. TaskManager)
+* Clone this repository to a folder (eg. TaskManager)
 * In the command line enter the folder
 * Run the command "dotnet run -p TaskManager.Api"
 * Open address https://localhost:5001/swagger/index.html